OriginQ/QPanda-2/README.md

 ## QPanda
 Qpanda is a software used to deal with quantum circuits and experiments on various quantum computers.

-There are three processes in QPanda: initialization, compilation, and running.
+There are three processes in QPanda: initialization, compilation and running.

 **Initialization**:The initialization allows users to design different quantum circuits to deal with the corresponding problems.